 Knowledge vs Wisdom: What’s the Difference, and Why Does It Matter?

-If you're knowledgeable, you arrange the facts coherently in your mind and are able to come to some conclusions about what you know.
+Knowledge is defined as “information, understanding, or skill that you get from experience or education.”
+Putting context to facts is necessary to have knowledge of a subject.
+If you're knowledgeable, you can arrange the facts coherently in your mind and establish conclusions based on what you know.
 You may understand the theories of others, and you may be able to come up with your own well-reasoned theories, too.
-In short, knowledge is understanding of a subject.
+In short, knowledge is the understanding of a subject.

 What Factors Are Important for Wisdom?

 The reasons we must acquire knowledge are many, and relatively transparent.
 We must have knowledge of grammar to read, numbers to calculate figures, and language to communicate with others.
 But the things that make wisdom important in our lives are often from person to person and can change with time and circumstances.
 Here are a few common ways that wisdom aids us in daily life:

 Regardless of what living well looks like to you, it takes wisdom to discover the unique things that give us quality of life.
 One person may believe that having many social relationships is the path to greater happiness, and for them, that might be true.
 Others may believe that it's more important to be happy in solitude, and that might work for them, too.
 While what is wise for you may not be wise from someone else, there may be beliefs about quality of life that that most wise people agree about.
 For example, most wise people would likely agree that we need happiness to show us our own definition of living well.

 Knowing what would make you happy doesn’t always translate to living that way.
 Some theorists suggest that knowing isn't enough- we also need to put that knowledge into practice and have the wisdom to use it in order to successfully make ourselves happy.